Why Drinking Alcohol May Be Bad For You After Bariatric Surgery

 Finally, an often-overlooked problem is known as addiction substitution.
 Behind many cases of obesity lies a deep-seated psychological component.
 This may be mild or severe with any number of causes.
 Food often fills a void in our lives.
 When food is no longer a crutch to count on, some patients may turn to alcohol as a replacement.
 Alcoholism, while not common, is something to be aware of after surgery, especially if there is a history of substance abuse in the patient or their family.

 There can be a place for alcohol in the post-surgical diet, should the patient choose to drink.
 However, patients should always consume alcohol in moderation and only once they understand how their bodies react to it.
-For more guidance on alcoholic drinks and how they affect us after surgery, we suggest you contact our office or bring up the topic at our next support group.
+For more guidance on alcoholic drinks and how they affect us after bariatric surgery, we suggest you contact our office or bring up the topic at our next support group.